project-chip/connectedhomeip/docs/testing/python.md

 You can run the python script as-is for local testing against an already-running DUT

-./scripts/tests/run_python_test.py is a convenient script to fire up an example DUT on the host, with factory reset support
+`./scripts/tests/run_python_test.py` is a convenient script to fire up an example DUT on the host, with factory reset support

 `./scripts/tests/run_python_test.py --factoryreset --app <your_app> --app-args "whatever" --script <your_script> --script-args "whatever"`

+Note that devices must be commissioned by the python test harness to run tests. chip-tool and the python test harness DO NOT share a fabric.

 # Running tests in CI